confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 Notice that:

-- A volume is mounted from the local `build/libs` directory (containing your uberjar) to the container `/opt/ksqldb-udfs` directory.
+- A volume is mounted from the local `extensions` directory (containing your uberjar) to the container `/opt/ksqldb-udfs` directory.
 The latter can be any directory that you like.
 This command effectively puts the uberjar on ksqlDB server's file system.

 - The environment variable `KSQL_KSQL_EXTENSION_DIR` is configured to the same path that was set for the container in the volume mount.
 This is the path that ksqlDB will look for UDFs in.